Replacing retainers can be costly. But how much do retainers cost to replace?

 Hawley Retainers

 Hawley retainers are the traditional type made of metal and acrylic.
 They are durable and adjustable.
-The cost to replace a Hawley retainer ranges from $150 to $300 per set.
-This price includes the materials and the lab work required to create the retainer.
+The cost to replace a Hawley retainer ranges from $150 to $600 per arch.
+This price includes the materials and lab work.

 Essix Retainers

 Essix retainers are clear and plastic.
-They resemble Invisalign trays and are less noticeable.
-The cost to replace an Essix retainer is usually between $100 and $250 per set.
-These are more affordable but might need frequent replacements due to wear and tear.
+They look like Invisalign trays and are less noticeable.
+The cost to replace an Essix retainer is usually between $100 and $400 per set.
+These are more affordable but may need replacing more often.

 Permanent Retainers

 Permanent retainers are fixed behind the teeth.
 They consist of a metal wire bonded to the teeth.
-The cost to replace a permanent retainer can range from $250 to $500.
-This includes the cost of the wire and the dental work needed to bond it to your teeth.
+The cost to replace a permanent retainer can range from $200 to $600 per arch.
+This includes the wire and the bonding work.

 Insurance And Replacement Costs